The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

 Therefore, we may assume that

-possibly replacing $g$ by the function
+possibly replacing~$g$ by the function

-with a smooth cutoff function $\Psi_C\geq 0$ such that $\Psi_C|_{[-C+1,C-1]} \equiv 1$ and $\supp \Psi_C \subseteq [-C,C]$.
-For ease of notation, we will write $g \equiv \tilde{g}$ in what follows.
+with a smooth cutoff function~$\Psi_C\geq 0$ such that~$\Psi_C|_{[-C+1,C-1]} \equiv 1$ and~$\supp \Psi_C \subseteq [-C,C]$.
+For ease of notation, we will write~$g \equiv \tilde{g}$ in what follows.

-We remark that the function $\eta$ which we plan to consider later already satisfies this property by definition with $C=2$.
-From Lemma~\ref{TechLemmaNonDiff} and Lemma~\ref{FinalEstq-Norm} we see that $D_\alpha(g,\Lambda,\afrak_{0,1})$ is indeed trace class.
-We now compute this trace, proceeding in two steps. \ In order to control the error of the polynomial approximation, we apply Lemma \ref{TechLemmaNonSmt} with $n=2$, $r=C$, some $\sigma \in (0,1)$, $q=1$ and

-(note that here~$g$ is the function in Lemma~\ref{TechLemmaNonSmt}) where $\Psi_C$ is the cutoff function from before (the cutoffs and approximation are visualized in Figure~\ref{fig:approxandcutoff}).
+We remark that the function~$\eta_\kappa$ which we plan to consider later already satisfies this property by definition with~$C=2$.
+From Lemma~\ref{TechLemmaNonDiff} and Lemma~\ref{FinalEstq-Norm} we see that~$D_\alpha(g,{\mathcal{K}},\afrak_{0,1})$ is indeed trace class.
+We now compute this trace, proceeding in two steps. \ (note that here~$g$ is the function in Lemma~\ref{TechLemmaNonSmt}) where~$\Psi_C$ is the cutoff function from before (the cutoffs and approximation are visualized in Figure~\ref{fig:approxandcutoff}).

 This gives